St. Louis Slip and Fall Lawyer on Your Side

 According to the Bureau of Labor Statistics, more women will suffer slip and fall accidents than men, although when it comes to job-related slip and fall fatalities, men account for 11 percent and women for 5 percent.
 Eight million annual ER visits are the result of a fall, although some of these falls are falls from a height rather than a slip and fall.
 Although slip and falls are not the primary cause of fatal on-the-job injuries, they do represent the number one cause of lost work days and are the leading cause of workers’ comp claims.
+If you have suffered a slip and fall due to negligence, it’s imperative to speak with a St. Louis slip and fall lawyer as soon as possible.

 The Consumer Product Safety Commission determined that as many as two million fall injuries per year are directly related to floors and flooring materials.
 The elderly are at a particular risk of slip and fall injuries—one out of every three persons over the age of 65 will fall, with half of those being repeat fallers.
 In fact, for those between the ages of 65 and 84, falls are the second-leading cause of injury-related death, and for those over the age of 84, falls are the primary cause of injury-related death.